 SEC.
-5. At all meetings of the stockholders, each stockstock holden, subject to such general regulations as the By-Laws shall provide; and no person shall be eligible to be elected to the office of Director, who does not own and hold, at least ten shares of stock, on which has been paid at least ten per cent.; and there shall never be more than forty mem bers in the directory, the number to be regulated by the By-Laws.
-And should it at any time happen that a Board of Directors shall not be elected at the time fixed by the By-Laws, said association shall not for that cause be dissolved, but the old Board of Directors shall hold their office until their successors are elected, and enter upon the duties of their office; and should the President or any of the Directors die resign or be removed from office, refuse to act, or in any way become incompetent to act, the Board of Directors may fill any such vacancy, so occasioned, until the next regular m ing of the stockholders for the election of officers of the association, and may, in the absence of the President and Vice-President, appoint a President pro tem.
+5. At all meetings of the stockholders, each stockstock holden, subject to such general regulations as the By-Laws shall provide; and no person shall be eligible to be elected to the office of Director, who does not own and hold, at least ten shares of stock, on which has been paid at least ten per cent.; and there shall never be more than forty members in the directory, the number to be regulated by the By-Laws.
+And should it at any time happen that a Board of Directors shall not be elected at the time fixed by the By-Laws, said association shall not for that cause be dissolved but the old Board of Directors shall hold their office until their successors are elected, and enter upon the duties of their office; and should the President or any of the Directors die, resign or be removed from office, refuse to act, or in any way become incompetent to act, the Board of Directors may fill any such vacancy, so occasioned, until the next regular meeting of the stockholders for the election of officers of the association, and may, in the absence of the President and Vice-President, appoint a President pro tem.

 SEC.
 6. The Board of Directors may, from time to time, open and close the books of the association for subscriptions to the capital stock, under such general restrictions and conditions as shall be provided in the By-Laws and subscription lists of the association.
-And it shall be lawful for the Board of Directors to require payments of the sums subscribed to the capital stock, at such times and in such proportion and on such conditions as they shall deem fit, under the penalty of the forfeiture of all previous payments thereon-notice for such calls for payments to be in accordance with the conditions of the subscription list and the By-Laws of the associa-
+And it shall be lawful for the Board of Directors to require payments of the sums subscribed to the capital stock; at such times and in such proportion and on such conditions as they shall deem fit, under the penalty of the forfeiture of all previous payments thereon-notice for such calls for payments to be in accordance with the conditions of the subscription list and the By-Laws of the associa-

 SEC.
-7. And for the better promoting the business of the association, the Board of Directors by the President or other agents duly empowered, may negotiate a loan or loans of money or credit to the amount of their capital stock, and may pledge the credit and property-real, personal and mixed estate-and all its rights, credits and franchises, for the payment thereof, and may execute promissory notes, bonds, mortgages, deeds of trust, and any and all forms of vouchers, at any time deemed necessary, and may prepare a sinking fund or other means for the payment of the same, and do all other necessary and proper acts to promote the general interest of the association.
-And said Board of Directors may, from time to time, adopt and amend all necessary By-Laws for the regulation of the business of the association, not in conflict with this act, and the laws of the land, and rescind its passage.
-"Approved February 16th, 1865."
-UNITED STATES OF AMERICA,) se.
+7. And for the better promoting the business of the association, the Board of Directors by the President or other agents duly empowered, may negotiate a loan or loans of money or credit to the amount of their capital stock, and may pledge the credit and property-real, personal and mixed estate-and all its rights, credits and franchises, for the payment thereof, and may execute promissory notes, bonds mortgages, deeds of trust, and any and all forms of vouchers, at any time deemed necessary, and may prepare a sinking fund or other means for the payment of the same, and do all other necessary and proper acts to promote the general interest of the association.
+And said Board of Directors may, from time to time, adopt and amend all necessary By-Laws for the regulation of the business of the association, not in conflict with this act, and the laws of the land, and rescind

-SEC.
-8. This Act shall be deemed and taken as a public Act and shall be construed beneficially for all purposes hereinbefore specified or intended, and be in force from and after the Great Seal of State, at the City of Springfield, seal. this sixth day of March, A. D. 1866.
-SHARON TYNDALE, Secretary of State.
+Szc.
+8. This Act shall be deemed and taken as a public Act and shall be construed beneficially for all purposes hereinbefore specified or intended, and be in force from and after Approved February 16th, 1865."

+UNITED STATES OF AMERICA, } ...
 STATE OF ILLINOIS,